Poet Mary Oliver asks a question that stirs me to dream bigger and to imagine the infinite possibilities of my life. Here it is:

 For example, do you dream about going on a safari to Africa and seeing wild animals in their natural habitat?

 Great.
 What about that dream is alluring to you?
-Is it freedom, adventure, escape?
+Is it freedom, adventure, or escape?
 Is it communing with the natural world and experiencing something wild and free?

 Maybe you have a dream to start your own business or charity.
 What’s the impact you would like to have on the world in this new way?
 Why is it important?
 Who will be served because you chose to make this a reality?